Date of Publication

 Methods.
 A survey was emailed to all schools in Vermont covering grades 6-12.
 The survey addressed employee demographics, training, perception of suicide in their school, and concern regarding lethal means.
 Questions were multiple choice, scaled and free responses.
 Data was analyzed using SPSS and free responses were organized using thematic content analysis.

 Results.
 126 responses represented 46% of Vermont middle and high schools.
 77% agreed or strongly agreed that they felt confident in recognizing a student with suicidality.
 Respondents were not comfortable implementing lethal means prevention.
 Respondents identified early intervention and trusting communicative relationships as key to prevention, and identified lack of time, protocols, and resources as obstacles.

 Discussion.
 Respondents identified suicidality in 2.2% of their students, com- pared to the YRBS that recognized 12% of adolescents.
 Survey technique may con- tribute to this discrepancy, but it is also likely that schools are failing to identify students at risk.
 A lack of comfort recognizing suicidality and implementing prevention techniques warrants standardized training, screening and response protocols.

 UVMMC Community Health Improvement

 This work is licensed under a Creative Commons Attribution-Noncommercial 3.0 License

-Earle, William; Goldberg, Eli; Griffin, Mary; Kardys, Amanda; Moring, Nikolas; Schoen, Elias; Vayda, Emily; Jemison, Jill; and Chawla, Rajan, "Needs Assessment of Suicide Prevention in Vermont Middle and High Schools" (2018).
+Earle, William; Goldberg, Eli; Griffin, Mary; Kardys, Amanda; Moring, Nikolas; Schoen, Elias; Vayda, Emily; Jemison, Jill; Chawla, Rajan; and Fontaine, Kristin, "Needs Assessment of Suicide Prevention in Vermont Middle and High Schools" (2018).
 Public Health Projects, 2008-present.
 268.